virtual-labs/exp-reciprocating-pump-iitk/experiment/theory.md

 With this valve, the flow of water is discharged from the cylinder into the delivery pipe.
 It is also a non-return valve located between the delivery pipe outlets.
 The valve is in the closed position during suction.<br>

 <b>6.
 Piston head and piston rod</b><br>
 Piston head is a solid part attached to one of the end of the piston rod.
-Piston head fits tightly inside the cylinder and creaetes vaccum for suction of the liquid during suction stroke.
+Piston head fits tightly inside the cylinder and creates vacuum for suction of the liquid during suction stroke.
 While  the piston rod helps the piston to move in a linear direction and its other end is connected to connecting rod<br>

 <b>7.
 Crank and connecting rod</b><br>
-Crank and connection rod covert rotatory motion of the motor shaft into the linear motion of piston.
+Crank and connecting rod covert rotatory motion of the motor shaft into the linear motion of piston.
 A crank is a circular disc that is connected to a motor.
 While the connecting rod connects the crank to the piston rod.<br>

 <b>8.
 Strainer</b><br>
 A strainer is essentially a sieve kind of filter which prevents the entry of solids from the water source into the cylinders.<br>